szensk/wul/readme.md

 wul
 ========
 Another **w**orthless **u**nnecessary **l**anguage developed as a learning exercise.
 The simple syntax is borrowed from Lisp but the language isn't exactly a lisp.
 Notably, influenced by Lua, functions may return multiple values and values have a metatype which define their interaction with standard operators.
 Function parity is flexible.
-If given to few values, it is equivalent to passing nil to all the remaining arguments.
-If given to many values, they are ignored but accessible via the ... list.
+Given too few values, it is equivalent to passing nil to all the remaining arguments.
+Given too many values, they become accessible via a list named `...`.
 Named parameters are also supported (e.g. `(add y: 6 x: 5)` and `(add 5 6)` are equivalent).

 Types
 ======